neuronalcodedivision/artfetch/README.md

 ## Description

-`artfetch` is primarily aimed at automatically adding tags and artwork to single mp3 files, based on existing tags.
+`artfetch` is primarily aimed at automatically adding artwork to single mp3 files, based on existing tags.
 It's intended to process a whole directory and optionally its subfolders.

 ## Install